junxit/us-congress-bills-115/metadata.md

 - 2017-11-28 — Mr. Tipton moved to suspend the rules and pass the bill, as amended.
 - 2017-11-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 309 - 99 (Roll no. 639). (text: CR H9445-9446)
 - 2017-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 309 - 99 (Roll no. 639).(text: CR H9445-9446)
+- 2017-11-29 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.